sanity-io/sanity-shopify-studio/README.md

 This Sanity Studio is configured for headless Shopify projects that use the official [Sanity Connect app][sanity-shopify].
 It will let you augment extend product information with additional content, as well as integrate products with editoral content.
 This studio also contains example of customization of your [desk structure][desk-structure], [document actions][document-actions], as well as [input components][input-components].

-This studio can be used with our [Hydrogen starter][hydrogen-demo], your own frontend, or anywhere else you else you want your e-commerce content to go.
+This studio can be used with our [Hydrogen starter][hydrogen-demo], your own frontend, or anywhere else you want your e-commerce content to go.

 ## Features

 ### Shopify friendly content schemas

-This studio is built to accomodate product information coming from a Shopify Store.
+This studio is built to accommodate product information coming from a Shopify Store.
 You can use the official [Sanity Connect app on Shopify][sanity-shopify] to sync your product information, add content on top of it and integrate with editorial content.
 All your data will be available over APIs that you can access with [`@sanity/client`][sanity-client] or the [HTTP API][http-api-docs].
 If you're using Hydrogen, there's also an [official plugin][hydrogen-plugin] available.

 Inside `/schemas` you'll find schema definitions for all the content types.
 They are organized in folders: